-- Need to upgrade to paid plan for adding custom domain name
+- Need to upgrade to a paid plan for adding a custom domain name

-- Only 3GB storage space on free plan
+- Only 3GB storage space on the free plan

-- Cannot upload audio and video files on free plan
+- Cannot upload audio and video files on the free plan

 - WordPress.com ads displayed below blog posts to cover hosting costs